o3de/o3de.org/content/docs/contributing/to-docs/o3de-docs-repo-setup.md

 1. Get the **extended** Hugo binary.
 For Hugo installation, refer to [Install Hugo](https://gohugo.io/getting-started/installing/).
 The extended binary is required for some of the features that the O3DE documentation site uses.

-2. You need to add the Node.js bootstrap package.
-Bootstrap contains some modules that are used to style the O3DE documentation site.
-Get Node.js here [Download Node.js](https://nodejs.org/en/download/) and run the installer.

-3. In the terminal `cd` to the root of your o3de.org clone.

-4. Use `npm` to install bootstrap with the command below:
+1. To install **npm**, follow the instructions in the [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) documentation.
+Installing npm also installs **Node.js**.

+1. To install dependencies, run the following command from the `o3de.org` repository:

     ```shell
+    cd <path-to-repo>/o3de.org
-    npm install bootstrap
+    npm install
     ```

 ### Run a Hugo server